top of page

 1. Address Pain - You cannot heal if you are in pain.
 We will work with hands on techniques such as hands on soft tissue massage, modalities such as ultrasound and electrical stimulation, stretching and range of motion exercise to improve symptoms.

 2. Restore Optimal Range of Motion - Strengthening is a huge part of alleviating pain - we will get there!
 But first, we need to re-teach your body how to move through its largest range of motion.
-Reteach your muscles how to shorten and lengthen in order to allow your joints to glide smoothly.
-During this phase, we will continue soft tissue massage with greater emphasis on joint mobilizations as needed or stabilization training.
-We will learn how to stretch a muscle and use the new range of motion gained.
+We work to reteach your muscles how to shorten and lengthen, contract and relax, in order to allow your joints to glide smoothly.
+During this phase, we will continue soft tissue massage with greater emphasis on joint mobilizations and/or stabilization training.
+We will learn how to stretch a muscle and then how to use the new range of motion gained.

-3. Strengthen and Stabilize - Range of motion is great, but you need to know how to use it!
+3. Strengthen and Stabilize - Range of motion is great, but you need to know how to use it safely, efficiently, and without causing !
 That is where strengthening and stabilization comes in.
 By progressively adding resistance, complexity of movement, or balance challenges your body learns how to work at rest and with activity.
 Additionally, balance of strength through coordination and body mechanics will help to prevent reoccurrence of pain.

 4. Functional Training and Maintenance of New Normal - Throughout the entirety of our time together, I will assign you activities to be completing outside of therapy.
 These activities, named your Home Exercise Program (HEP) will be my best guess of what you can do between sessions to maintain or enhance our rehabilitation journey.